jhipster/generator-jhipster/README.md

 # Usage

-To use this blueprint, run the below command
+To use this blueprint, run

 ```bash
 jhipster --blueprint vuejs